|

 community's unwillingness or inability to find money, or shift funding

-prevention of unwanted births, prevents meaningful solutions from being
+prevention of unwanted births, has prevented meaningful solutions from being

 Adding to the problem is the fact that